zairah10/NLP-Text-Classification/README.md

 Example:

-x_text = 'This is a cat','This must be boy', 'This is a a dog' max_document_length, will be the total number of unique words. vocab = unique words
+x_text = 'This is a cat','This must be boy', 'This is a a dog'.

+max_document_length, will be the total number of unique words.

+vocab = unique words.

 vocab:

 ‘This’, ‘is’, ‘a’, ‘cat’, ‘must’, ‘be’, ‘boy’, ‘dog’

 Transformed sentences will then be saved as vectors based on the vocab:

 (1 2 3 4 0)
 (1 5 6 7 0)
 (1 2 3 3 8)